fritzhuie/card-battler/README.md

 #### MVP goals

-* As a player, I want to be able to start a game, and play until my character dies, or the last enemy dies
+* As a player, I want to be able to start a game, and play cards and end turn until my character dies, or the last enemy dies

+* As a player, I should see a win state when all enemies have been defeated, and a lose state when the player's health reaches 0

-* As a player, I should be able to see random enemies and a variety of cards with the following mechanics:
+* As a player, I should be able to see at least 10 random enemies and at least 11 types of cards with the following mechanics:
      - Damage
      - Armor
      - Draw card
      - Restore mana

+* As a player, I should be able to add a new card to my deck after defeating an enemy, creating a more powerful deck as more enemies are defeated

 #### Stretch Goals